jolin-io/Continuables.jl/README.md

 # further defined are ``takewhile``, ``drop``, ``dropwhile``, ``repeated`` and ``iterate``, as well as `groupby`.
 ```

-Note that Continuables do not support `iterate`, i.e. you cannot directly for-loop over a Continuable.
+Importantly, Continuables do not support `Base.iterate`, i.e. you cannot directly for-loop over a Continuable.
 There is just no direct way to implement `iterate` on top of Continuables.
 Give it a try.
 Instead, you have to convert it into an Array first using `collect`, or to a Channel using `aschannel`.

 The same holds true for `zip`, however we provide a convenience implementation where you can choose which interpretation you want to have
 ```julia